 About Tom Sherwood

-Tom Sherwood is an ordained minister in The United Church of Canada (UCC) and an Adjunct Professor of Sociology at Carleton University in Ottawa, supervising graduate students and teaching courses on religion and society.
+tomTom Sherwood is an ordained minister in The United Church of Canada (UCC) and an Adjunct Professor of Sociology, Anthropology and Religion at Carleton University in Ottawa, supervising graduate students and teaching courses on religion and society.
+He has taught at Carleton on a part-time basis since 1982.

-In June 2009, the UCC awarded him the McGeachy Senior Scholarship in order to undertake a project of research and writing related to the spirituality of Canadians born during the 1980s, “Listening to The Echo.”
+In June 2009, the UCC awarded him the McGeachy Senior Scholarship in order to undertake a project of research and writing related to the spirituality of Canadians born during the 1980s, Listening to The Echo.
+The results of this study have been presented at several conferences, published as articles and book chapters, and – in 2016 – published as a book by the UCC and Friesen Press: Listening to The Echo – young adults talk about religion, spirituality, God, gods and their world.

 From 1984 to 1999, he served as minister of Orléans United Church.